 Application Deadline: January 25, 2019 extended to Sunday, February 24

-- Successfully completed first year of medical school and are in good academic standing (no summer make ups)
+- Successfully completed first year of medical school in the United States and are in good academic standing (no summer make ups)

 - Demonstrated commitment and achievement in community health and culturally sensitive care

 - Must be available for Session I: June 3-28 OR Session II: July 8-August 2, 2019 in order to complete the program

 - Student traveling from out of state must make their own travel and housing arrangements for their stay in Northern California